 Global Media Distribution

 Global Media Distribution manages relationships with the NBA’s domestic and international television and digital media partners.
-The group oversees the distribution of NBA, WNBA, NBA G League and USA Basketball games and programming content in more than 200 countries and territories.
+The group oversees the distribution of NBA, WNBA, NBA G League, NBA 2K League and USA Basketball games and programming content in more than 200 countries and territories.
 The content is circulated in more than 40 different languages, reaching millions of households worldwide.

 Human Resources drives the NBA’s global workforce strategy, including talent acquisition, talent management, employee development, employee relations, compensation, and benefits.
 Human Resources works to identify candidates that will help drive the league’s strategic direction and business goals, develops programs to aid in employees’ professional development, and implements policies and procedures designed to maintain an employee-friendly workplace.
 The department also supports the company’s human resources information systems (HRIS) that provide data and reporting to assist in key business decisions.

 Information Technology (IT) designs, develops and maintains systems and technical infrastructure that support the League’s global operations and corporate goals.
 IT works closely with NBA business areas to help them derive the highest value from their technology investments.
 This includes technologies that enable NBA employees to work most effectively and collaboratively with their co-workers, teams and partners.
 IT also interfaces with, and provides support to, NBA teams and their venues for technologies that are used during games.
 The department also provides the technical infrastructure and on-the-ground support to thousands, including employees, marketing partners, broadcasters and media at major events such as the All-Star game, Finals and Draft.
 IT is responsible for protecting the NBA’s data and infrastructure through a best-in-class Cyber Security program.